Best London shows in August

 Are there any shows recommended for first-time visitors to London in August?

-First-time visitors often enjoy iconic long-running shows like ABBA Voyage, Tina: The Tina Turner Musical, or The Phantom of the Opera which are quintessentially London experiences.
+First-time visitors often enjoy iconic long-running shows like ABBA Voyage, The Lion King, or The Phantom of the Opera which are quintessially London experiences.

 Is August a good month to visit London theatres for families?

-Yes—musicals like 101 Dalmatians, Hercules, Mamma Mia!, and the open‑air Brigadoon suit families, especially with matinee options.
+Yes—musicals like The Lion King, Hercules, and the open-air productions of CATS or Anansi the Spider perfectly suit families, especially with matinee options.

 Should I watch matinee or evening performances?